Dhamma-Sobhana/Center/README.md

-# Strapi Svelte template
+# Center

-A template for creating new projects.
+A web app to help with running a Vipassana center.

 Strapi for backend.
 Svelte with SvelteKit for frontend.